-Chakwas put down her glass.
+Chakwas set down her glass.
 "That is rather underhanded.
 And uncharacteristic of you, Garrus."

-Joker put down his last slice of pizza, half eaten.
+Joker dropped his last slice of pizza, half eaten.
 "A dick move is what it is.
 Pretty low."

 Tali continued to stare down the turian.
 "Well, we came down here to find out if something was wrong.
 Maybe we did.
 I can't believe any of us would take sides against the original crew.
 Especially against Shepard!"